Gold Mutual Funds

 List of Gold Funds | IRA Gold | Is Gold A Good Investment? | Gold Mutual Funds Alternative-ETFs | Benefits of Investing In Gold

-Gold Stocks
+Gold Stocks |

-| Gold ETF | Bullion Gold | Gold Price Fix | Current Gold Price | Gold News | Market News | Mutual Fund Investing
+Gold ETF | Bullion Gold | Gold Price Fix | Current Gold Price | Gold News | Market News | Mutual Fund Investing

 Is gold a good investment?

-The answer to this question depends on what you want gold to do for you.
+• what you want gold to do for you

 Why gold is valuable

 Modern technologies have found its properties to be even more invaluable--it is an excellent conductor of electricity, it's non-reactivity makes it ideal for many chemical and industrial processes and its malleability allows it to be drawn into extremely fine electrical wire used in sophisticated circuitry.
 It can easily be alloyed with other metals to modify hardness and other properties that are considered necessary in highly specialized electronics, medical, dental and industrial settings.
-An ounce of gold can be beaten into a micro-thin translucent sheet ten feed wide by thirty feet long (300 square feet) and these are used widely in the space programs of the world for a variety of uses in outer space.
+An ounce of gold can be beaten into a micro-thin, translucent sheet ten feet wide by thirty feet long (300 square feet) and these gold foils are used widely in the space programs of the world for a variety of uses in outer space.
 In fact, it can be beaten thin enough to be edible and is a status symbol delicacy in a number of countries!

 What drives the price of gold